Michal Amdursky: Biography

 Michal Amdursky was married to Assaf Amdursky, with whom she has two children.
 She is one of the pioneers of the Israeli Dance Music genre.
-Amdurski began dancing at the age of 6 at the studio of the Bat-Dor Dance Company.
+Amdurski began dancing at the age of 6 at the Bat-Dor Dance Company studio.
 At age 15, she moved to Budapest, where she studied Classical Dance at the Hungarian State Opera House.
-Later she returned to Israel to study at the Yoram Levinstein Acting Studio.
+Later, she returned to Israel to study at the Yoram Loewenstein Performing Arts Studio.

 In 1999 Amdursky took part as a supporting actress in the TV drama "Deadly Fortune" (Kesef Katlani).
 The series was produced by Danny Kfir, publicized by Estee Shiraz, directed by Eran Riklis and was broadcast on prime time in Channels 2 and 3.

 In 2000, Amdursky sang Luna in the pre-Eurovision song contest and came in third place.
-For several years, she served as a judge on the Israeli TV reality show "Nolad Lirkod" (Born to Dance).
+She was a judge on the Israeli TV reality show "Nolad Lirkod" (Born to Dance) for several years.

 The songs on her first album Notzetzim were written by Assaf Amdursky.
 Her second album "Let Her Sweat" combines dance and pop music.